 Records

 SECTION 7.1.
-The Corporation shall keep adequate and correct records of account, and minutes of the proceedings of the members and of the Board of Directors.
-The Corporation shall also keep a record of the members, giving their names and addresses and the number of memberships held by each.
+The Corporation shall keep adequate and correct records of account, and minutes of the proceedings of the Members and of the Board of Directors.
+The Corporation shall also keep a record of the Members, giving their names and addresses and the number of Memberships held by each.

 Inspection by Director